BackstagecrewIS/devsite/README.md

 ### Further Testing

+#### Testing the register function for valid entries
+While building the register function, I used conditional print statements to check that the inputs were valid before coding the functionality.

+`if terms != 'on':
+  print ("Terms not accepted")`

+`if password1 != password2:
+  print("Passwords don't match")`

+`if terms and (password1 == password2):
+  print("Everything OK")`

 MORE NEEDED IN THIS SECTION

 The Website was tested on Google Chrome on both a laptop and mobile phone for functionality